Skip to main content

 info

 NautilusTrader has unified the API for a large set of order types and execution instructions.
-Not all of these are available for every exchange.
-If an order is submitted where an instruction or option is not available, the system will NOT submit the order and an error will be logged with a clear explanatory message.
+However, these are not necessarily available for every venue.
+If an order is submitted where an instruction or option is not available, the system should either NOT submit the order and an error will be logged with a clear explanatory message.

 Terminology

-• An order is aggressive if the type is MARKET or if its executing like a MARKET order (taking liquidity).
+• An order is aggressive if its type is MARKET, or if its executing as a marketable order (i.e., taking liquidity).

-• An order is passive if the type is not MARKET (providing liquidity).
+• An order is passive if not marketable (i.e., providing liquidity).

-• An order is active local if it is still within the local system boundary in one of the following three (non-terminal) status:
+• An order is active local if it remains within the local system boundary in one of the following three non-terminal statuses:

 • INITIALIZED